vrobert78/upsun-chrome-headless-demo/blog/blog.md

 }
 ```

-Commit the changes and push to Platform.sh.
+Commit the changes and push to a project on Platform.sh.

-When the build process has completed, we have an application that can generated PDFs of any url a user provides!
+When the build process has completed, we have an application that can generate PDFs of any url a user provides!

 ![](pdf_only.png)

 # Create screenshots

+In `index.js`, we add another variable that requires our new script `/examples/screenshots.js`.

 ```
+// Require locals
+var pdfs = require("./examples/pdfs.js");
 var screenshots = require("./examples/screenshots.js");
 ```

+We then include a new section of our front page html for a screenshot input field called `screenshotURL`

 ```
 <h2>Take a screenshot of a page</h2>